-We take pride in our restoration efforts - whether for wildlife habitat, range land, forestland or community use - and we work diligently to enable the land to be returned to equal or better condition than that which prevailed in its pre-mining state.
+We take pride in our restoration efforts-whether for wildlife habitat, range land, forestland or community use-and we work diligently to enable the land to be returned to equal or better condition than that which prevailed in its pre-mining state.

-Since 2010, Arch subsidiary operations have claimed one of the top two national honors for reclamation excellence and community engagement - the National Reclamation Award and the Good Neighbor Award - seven times.
-During 2020, the Leer South mine won the Good Neighbor Award for its ongoing work engaging with community leaders and advancing critical infrastructure projects.
+Arch subsidiary operations have claimed one of the top two national honors for reclamation excellence and community engagement-the National Reclamation Award and the Good Neighbor Award-seven times in the past 14 years.

-During 2020, an Arch subsidiary won West Virginia's top reclamation honor, the Greenlands Award, which recognizes the mining reclamation project that meets and exceeds the highest standards for reclamation effectiveness, innovative practices, post-mining land use and habitat re-establishment and improvement.
-In fact, an Arch subsidiary has won this prestigious award in seven of the past nine years.
+In seven of the past 10 years, an Arch subsidiary has won West Virginia's top reclamation honor, the Greenlands Award, which recognizes the mining reclamation project that meets and exceeds the highest standards for reclamation effectiveness, innovative practices, post-mining land use and habitat re-establishment and improvement.